Vietnam is world renowned for their delectable cuisine, pristine coastlines, and of course the beauty of their women.

 The air is also much better here.
 There’s no need for those pesky face masks anymore.

 Crossing the street here no longer feels like your gambling with your life.
-There’s barely any cars on an afternoon in Da Nang.
+There are barely any cars on an afternoon in Da Nang.

 The city is also home to the longest bridge in Vietnam, the dragon bridge.
 In the evenings, expect a spectacular display of lights and fire shooting out of the dragon’s mouth.